jpschroeder/go-build-a-blog/Readme.md

 Check it's status with: `systemctl status go-build-a-blog`
 See standard output/error with: `journalctl -f -u go-build-a-blog`

+### nginx

+You can also use nginx to proxy connections to the go application.

+Make sure that nginx is installed with: `apt-get install nginx`

+Customize `go-build-a-blog.nginx.conf` and copy it to `/etc/nginx/sites-available/go-build-a-blog.nginx.conf`

+Remove the default website configuration: `rm /etc/nginx/sites-enabled/default`

+Enable the go proxy: `ln -s /etc/nginx/sites-available/go-build-a-blog.nginx.conf /etc/nginx/sites-enabled/go-build-a-blog.nginx.conf`

+Restart nginx to pick up the changes: `systemctl restart nginx`

 ## credits

 - [txti](http://txti.es/) Minimalistic design inspiration